How Do You Calculate Theoretical Probability

 Dependent Events

 Dependent events are events where the outcome of one event does affect the outcome of the other.
-For example, drawing two cards from a deck without replacement.
+To give you an idea, drawing two cards from a deck without replacement.
 The outcome of the first draw changes the composition of the deck for the second draw.

 To find the probability of two dependent events A and B both occurring, we use conditional probability: